“Practice at home when you can.”

 Keep practicing!
 And don’t take yourself too seriously.
 Regular practice helps with that for sure!

-Supplement your hot yoga by practicing at home
+Supplement your hot yoga by practising at home

 The great thing about our classes is because it’s Vinyasa yoga in a hot room, you can practice the same poses at room temperature.
 If you’re finding any areas that need improvement, e.g. hip flexibility, give yourself the time at home to practice and improve.